Version2beta/version2beta/src/articles/mob_programming.md

 > "I cheated a lot at declarative vs imperative communication.
 Instead of 'Do this.'
 I said 'I think you should do this.''"

 In the workshop, we discuss declarative and imperative languages, both in programming languages and in our spoken language.
 This is a neat intersection for our students.
 Most have a little experience with imperative and object oriented programming, but almost no experience with declarative and functional programming.
-But since every workshop so far has been hosted by either Girl Develop It or Women Who Code, the groups tend to have a lot of experience with parentingm and they relate well to imperative and declarative concepts as they relate to communicating with each other.
+But since every workshop so far has been hosted by either Girl Develop It or Women Who Code, the groups tend to have a lot of experience with parenting and they relate well to imperative and declarative concepts as they relate to communicating with each other.
 We get it.

 ---